tongni1975/ipfr/README.md

 # ipfr

-A package for conducting iterative proportional fitting on multiple marginal distributions in R.
+A package for iterative proportional fitting on multiple marginal distributions in R.

 ## Installation